 Grain Elevators

 Another peculiar thing about these buildings is how they can play multiple symbolic roles.
-They are industrial objects, for sure, but they are also intimately connected to the land and to the cycle of nature.
+They are industrial objects, for sure, but they are also intimately connected to the land and to its seasonal cycles.
 Able to evoke the romantic rural life as well the gritty realities of contemporary urban living, they wouldn't look out of place in a John Ford or an Elia Kazan movie.

 For anonymous government bureaucrats, they must seem like potent propaganda tools, a uniquely American object signifying economic vitality and national progress.
 To see one is to see a future full of promise.
 It would not surprise us to see them in a New Deal-era documentary or in any one of the political ads presently proliferating exponentially before next month's U.S. mid-term elections.